idankam/EX3-OOP/README.md

 ### Class Edge : This class represents the edges between two nodes , source and destinations in the graph.

 ### Class Node : This class represents a Node in the graph.
-The node holds an id position weight and the edges from him to another node.
+The node holds an id, position, weight, the edges out (from him to another node),the edges in (from another node to him) and a tag.

 #### Class Node functions:

+add_edge_in – adding an edge from node to this node.

-removeEdge – removing an edge from this node.
+add_edge_out – adding an edge from this node to another node.

 Copy – coping the object node.

+remove_edge_out - removing a specific edge out of this node.

+remove_edge_in - removing a specific edge in of this node.

+remove_all_edges_out - removing all edges out of this node.

-CleanEdges – removing all the edges from the node.
+remove_all_edges_in - removing all edges in of this node.

-compareTo – compare two nodes by there weight.
+__str__ – representig the node as a string.

 ### Class Location : This class represents the locations to each node by x axis y axis and z axis.

-All the functions there Returning the the locations or setting them ( getters/setters).
+copy - coping the same location.

+distance - calculating the distance from this node to another node.

-### Class DiGtaph: This class represents the Directed graph the graph holds all the nodes and all the edges.
+### Class DiGraph: This class represents the Directed graph the graph holds all the nodes and all the edges.

-#### Class DWG functions:
+#### Class DiGraph functions:

-getNodes- returning the nodes of the graph.
+v_size- returning number of nodes in the graph.

-Getedges – Returning all the edges of the graph.
+edgeSize – returning number of edges in the graph.

 addNode – Adding a node to the graph.

-Connect – connecting two nodes with an edge (that holds weight).
+add_edge – connecting two nodes with an edge (that holds weight).

-Nodeiter – iterating all the nodes in the graph.

-edgeIter – iterating all the edges in the graph.

 removeNode – Removing a node from the graph.

 removeEdge – Removing an Edge from the graph.

-nodeSize – returning number of nodes in the graph.

-edgeSize – returning number of edges in the graph.
+get_mc – returning all the changes in the graph.

-getMc – returning all the changes in the graph.
+get_all_v - returning a dictionary of all the nodes in the Graph, each node is represented using a pair (node_id, node_data).

-setEdges – setting the edges of the DWG.

-setNodes – setting the nodes of the DWG.

-Copy – coping the DWG.
+all_in_edges_of_node - return a dictionary of all the nodes connected to (into) node_id each node is represented using a pair (other_node_id, weight)

+all_out_edges_of_node - return a dictionary of all the nodes connected from node_id , each node is represented using a pair (other_node_id, weight)

+__str__ - returning a string representing the DiGraph.

 colorWhite – iterating the nodes and changing the tag to be white(the options for the tag are three colors).

 transpose – creating a transpose graph by changing the directions of the edges(that will help us with algorithms in the next class).

-### Class DWGAlgorithms: A class that holds a DWG(Directed weighted Graph).
+### Class GraphAlgo: A class that holds a DiGraph(Directed weighted Graph).
 This class has the algorithms we can run on the graph.

-#### Class DWGAlgorithms functions –
+#### Class GraphAlgo functions –

 Init – The constructor getting a graph an returning it.

 getGraph – returning the graph.

-Copy – coping the graph.

 BFS – a searching algorithm that is getting the graph and a node and painting every node he get to.